rayhanmiah12/oop-project/README.md

 🌀 Fan is now ON.
 👨‍💻 Author
-Name: Sanjid Islam Course: Object-Oriented Programming (Java) Semester: 3rd University Project
+Name: Rayhan Miah Course: Object-Oriented Programming (Java) Semester: 3rd University Project

 🏁 Purpose
 This project is created for OOP Lab Final to practically demonstrate how real-world smart systems can be modeled using Java OOP concepts.